 From 1996 to approximately 2018, Berg-am-Laim was actually one of the nightlife centres of Munich.
 In recent years, however, some of these party areas have been demolished to make space for calm, suburban residential areas.
 Going back to its roots as a working-class neighbourhood; the area now attracts expats as well as young families.
 It has ready access to areas of greenery and is in relatively close proximity to some of the city’s international schools.
 Berg-am-laim also features the München Ost train station, making getting around very easy, even if you work outside Munich city centre.

-If you’re looking for quiet, well-off areas with free-standing houses, then Neuhausen and Nymphenburg are the place for you.
+If you’re looking for quiet, well-off areas with free-standing houses, then Neuhausen and Nymphenburg are the places for you.
 The name Nymphenhausen is borrowed from the nearby Palace Nymphenburg, the former summer residence of Bavarian royalty.
 The area is full of green and many homes are like palaces of their own.
 Major employers in the area are the police, the military and the various hospitals in the area, so there’s plenty of work to go around for a talented expat like you!
-The upper-middle class character as well as the rich variety in greenery allow this area to provide a very high standard of living.
+The upper-middle-class character as well as the rich variety in greenery allow this area to provide a very high standard of living.
 It’s no surprise that this quiet residential area is one of the most expensive and exclusive in Munich.
 But, if you’ve got the salary to match, this could be the perfect place for your family to settle.

 Giesing can be found in the south park of Munich, below the river Isar.
 It’s relatively far from the city centre, resulting in a quiet more suburban area.
 Far is still a relative term, as the city centre is only 15-20 minutes away by public transport.
 Giesing is known to be something of an expat enclave, with numerous international and expat communities in the area.
-Additionally, the Giesing district is cheaper than the other neighborhoods we recommend for expats with families.
+Additionally, the Giesing district is cheaper than the other neighbourhoods we recommend for expats with families.
 Often, the cheaper areas of a city mean that you need to compromise on safety and security.
 Lucky you!
 Munich happens to be the safest city in Germany!
 So, even super far south, you should have no worries bringing your family along.